-The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases and leases of low-value assets, including part of offices and transportation equipment.
+The Company has elected not to recognize right-of-use assets and lease liabilities for shortterm leases and leases of low-value assets, including part of offices and transportation equipment.
 The Company recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

-(iii) As a lessor
+(ii) As a lessor